rayiner/portfolio/README.md

 ## Gas turbine simulation (gas_turbine)

 This is a simple simulation of a gas turbine (jet engine) written in Matlab.
-It uses a thermodynamic model to evaluate the impact of varying certain design parameters.
+It uses a thermodynamic model to evaluate the performance impact of varying certain design parameters.

 ## Google Summer of Code 2005 project (google_soc_05)